Chaos theory: Introduction

-Chaos theory concerns deterministic systems whose behavior can, in principle, be predicted.
-Chaotic systems are predictable for a while and then 'appear' to become random.
-The amount of time for which the behavior of a chaotic system can be effectively predicted depends on three things: how much uncertainty can be tolerated in the forecast, how accurately its current state can be measured, and a time scale depending on the dynamics of the system, called the Lyapunov time.
-Some examples of Lyapunov times are: chaotic electrical circuits, about 1 millisecond; weather systems, a few days (unproven); the inner solar system, 4 to 5 million years.
+Chaos theory concerns deterministic systems which are predictable for some amount of time and then appear to become random.
+The amount of time for which the behavior of a chaotic system can be effectively predicted depends on three things: How much uncertainty can be tolerated in the forecast, how accurately its current state can be measured, and a time scale depending on the dynamics of the system, called the Lyapunov time.
+Some examples of Lyapunov times are: Chaotic electrical circuits, about 1 millisecond; weather systems, a few days (unproven); the inner solar system, 4 to 5 million years.
 In chaotic systems, the uncertainty in a forecast increases exponentially with elapsed time.
 Hence, mathematically, doubling the forecast time more than squares the proportional uncertainty in the forecast.
 This means, in practice, a meaningful prediction cannot be made over an interval of more than two or three times the Lyapunov time.
 When meaningful predictions cannot be made, the system appears random.

-Chaos theory is a method of qualitative and quantitative analysis to investigate the behavior of dynamic systems that cannot be explained and predicted by single data relationships, but must be explained and predicted by whole, continuous data relationships.